jcbob/ios_habit_tracker/README.md

 ### List view for all the habits
 [x] divide the finished and unfinished habits
-[ ] add swiping functionality to complete habits
+[ ] if the habit doesn't have a description center the habit title [ ] add swiping functionality to complete habits
 [ ] show only active habits
 [x] show how many times a habit has to be swiped to be completed (ex.
 "0/2")